niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 For proper operation, the solar panel must receive direct sunlight from 10:00 AM to 3:00 PM without obstruction from structures, railcars, or vegetation.

-Mount the solar panel on the side of the derail device that receives the most sunlight.
+* Two mounting points with 1/4"-20 threaded studs are provided for the solar panel and light.

-Two mounting points with 1/4"-20 threaded studs are provided for the solar panel and light.
+* The solar panel must be mounted on the stud pattern on the side that receives the most sunlight.

 **Solar Panel Tilt Angle**